 - What are preconditions for a business to apply to LMIA

-The IRCC publishes annual statistics on the number of foreign workers who enter Canada in its Facts and Figures publication.
-These statistics are based on the number of work permits issued at ports of entry and encompass a variety of program streams beyond the Temporary Foreign Worker Program (TFWP), such as temporary residents entering Canada to work, study or for humanitarian and compassionate reasons.
+IRCC publishes annual statistics on the number of foreign workers who enter Canada in its Facts and Figures publication.
+These statistics are based on the number of work permits issued at ports of entry and encompass a variety of program streams beyond the Temporary Foreign Worker Program (TFWP), such as temporary residents entering Canada for work, study or humanitarian and compassionate reasons.

-Application for LMIA and finalizing all the steps is a lengthy process and failure to comply with the formal requirements, as well as not knowing which requirements are absolutely essential will, in most cases, result in denial ending up being a costly process for both employer and potential employee.
-Once the company has received the negative Labour Market Impact Assessment it will also diminish the chances of success should you want to re-apply in the future.
+An LMIA application is a lengthy process, and failure to comply with all the formal requirements, and not knowing which requirements are absolutely essential, can result in an application denial.
+This can be a costly ordeal for both the employer and potential employee.
+Once a business receives a negative LMIA response, it will diminish their chances of success when re-applying in the future.

-The process of Labour Market Impact Assessment by Employment and Social Development Canada (ESDC) might take from a couple of weeks to a couple of months, however, there are certain categories that fall into an express process:
+The application process for an LMIA may take a couple of weeks, or a couple of months – however, there are certain categories that fall into an express process:

-- highest-demand occupations as specified by the region such as (skilled trades)
+- Highest-demand occupations as specified by the region (ex. skilled trades)

 - Highest-paid (top 10%) occupations

-An important part of a company’s application for the Labour Market Impact Assessment is to provide the corresponding paperwork proving that the company has been unable to find an employee with suitable skills locally.
-In addition, it has to provide the details on the placement of jobs advertising, the number of Canadian citizens that have responded, have been interviewed and the reasons why they have not been hired.
+An important part of a company’s application for the LMIA is to provide corresponding paperwork proving that the company has been unable to find an employee with suitable skills locally.
+In addition, it must provide details on the jobs they are advertising, the number of Canadian residents who have responded, who has been interviewed, and the reasons why they have not been hired.

-- Did company meet the standards while advertising the position (in terms of duration and circulation)?
+- Did the company meet the standards when advertising the position (in terms of duration and circulation)?

-- Will hiring a foreign worker help to create jobs in Canada?
+- Will hiring a foreign worker help create jobs in Canada?

 - Are the salary requirements met for the advertised position?